 The Jaguar Family Association is your connection as a parent, family member, or supporter of an IUPUI jaguar student.
 As a member of the Jaguar Family Association, you will receive bi-monthly e-newsletters to keep you updated with what is happening at IUPUI.
 You will also receive invitations for campus family events and more!

 Like or follow the IUPUI Jaguar Family Association page on Facebook to receive information about events on campus, news, updates, reminders, and invitations to campus family events.
 The IUPUI Jaguar Family Facebook page is the perfect place to tag your student and keep them plugged in as well.

 Become a member of the IUPUI Jaguar Families group on Facebook to connect with fellow parents, family members, and supporters of IUPUI students.
 This group serves as a forum to celebrate student successes, share challenges, and ask questions with your Jaguar Family and IUPUI staff members.

-The Regatta Family Breakfast will take place on September 21, 2019, prior to the 11th Annual IUPUI Regatta canoe race.
+The Regatta Family Meet & Greet will take place on September 21, 2019, prior to the 11th Annual IUPUI Regatta canoe race.
 This is a great day to spend time with your student, meet other members of the IUPUI Jaguar Family, participate in an IUPUI tradition, and watch a canoe race on the downtown Indianapolis canal.